Karem1986/Data_Psychiatric_Patients/README.md

 # Goal

-Implement a Spark Streaming pipeline to process real-time data to help out Psychiatrists to manage better their patient's information.
+Implement a Spark Streaming pipeline to process real-time data to help out Psychiatrists to manage their patient's information much more effectively.